Top 10 Winter Blizzard Songs

 From: 'Bookends' (1968)

 One of the best aspects of winter blizzards is the thought of keeping warm by means of the human touch.
-Jim Morrison taps straight into that idea with 'Wintertime Love,' a winter song that practically veers into waltz mode, thanks to Ray Manzarek's keyboard lead.
-So if you have a wintertime love, hold 'em tight and dance to some Doors on the next cold, windy night.
+Jim Morrison taps straight into that idea with "Wintertime Love," a Top 10 winter blizzard song that practically veers into waltz mode, thanks to Ray Manzarek's keyboard lead.
+So, if you have a wintertime love, hold 'em tight and dance to some Doors on the next cold, windy night.

 From: 'Ace Frehley' (1978)